 But there’s plenty of practical stuff to think about first, including how you’re going to stay protected when you take to those new and unfamiliar roads.

-Temporary car insurance abroad can be the ideal solution for many drivers looking to hit the open road.
-Whether you’re visiting friends somewhere far away, or are just on holiday for a week or two, short term cover could not only save you money, but save you from the hassle of having to alter your existing policy to cover you while you’re away.
+Temporary car insurance can be the ideal solution for many drivers looking to hit the open road while travelling abroad.
+Whether you’re visiting friends somewhere far away or just on holiday for a week or two, short-term cover could not only save you money but also save you from the hassle of having to alter your existing policy to cover you while you’re away.

 So much can change when you’re planning a holiday, whether it’s the vehicle you’re using or who’s in the driving seat.
-You’ll want international temporary car insurance that covers you to drive overseas, that’s also flexible and gives you everything you need before you head off.
+You’ll want temporary car insurance that covers you to drive in Europe, which is also flexible and gives you everything you need before you head off.

 Wherever you are in the world, you should have a car insurance policy covering you whenever you get behind the wheel.
 While the minimum level of cover can vary from country to country, you should ensure you have at least this in place whenever you drive.
 As with many things though, things are a little more seamless if your travel is inside the EU.

 So, what about driving in the European Union?

 If you’re driving in the EU with your existing annual insurance policy, it’s more than likely you’ll only receive the minimum third-party level of cover, and often you’ll only be covered to drive your own vehicle, not anyone else’s.
 While you should always check your policy wording before driving abroad to check what is and isn’t covered, if you’d like to share the drive or use a different car, you’ll need a different arrangement.

 There are several ways in which you could get cover for driving abroad but they might not all be simple, straightforward and cost-effective.
 That’s where temporary car insurance for travellers in Europe comes in.

 Where will temporary European car insurance allow me to drive?